Imprints of the nuclear symmetry energy on the tidal deformability of neutron stars: Introduction

-where $E_0(\rho)$ is the energy per nucleon of symmetric nuclear matter (SNM), $E_{\rm{sym}}(\rho)$ is the symmetry energy, and $\delta=(\rho_{\rm{n}}-\rho_{\rm{p}})/\rho$ is the isospin asymmetry, with $\rho_{\rm{n}}$, $\rho_{\rm{p}}$ and $\rho = \rho_{\rm{n}} + \rho_{\rm{p}}$, the neutron, proton and total density respectively.
-Presently, the EOS of cold nuclear matter under extreme conditions of density, pressure and/or isospin asymmetry still remains rather uncertain and theoretically controversial, in particular at supra-saturation densities.
-Besides the tight constraint provided by the maximum mass of neutron stars, extensive analyses of experimental data of heavy-ion reactions from intermediate to relativistic energies, especially various forms of nucleon collective flow and the kaon production, have constrained reasonably tightly the EOS of SNM up to about $4.5\rho_0$, see, e.g., Ref. \cite{Danielewicz:2002pu}.
-However, the high-density behavour of the nuclear symmetry energy $E_{sym}(\rho)$ is still poorly known, see, e.g., Refs.~\cite{Li:1997px,ibook01,Lattimer:2004pg,Bar05,Ste05,EPJA}.
-Besides astrophysical observations, both nuclear structure and reactions especially with radioactive beams provide useful means to probe $E_{sym}(\rho)$~\cite{Bah14}.
-Indeed, thanks to the efforts and collaborations of both the nuclear physics and astrophysics communities, significant progress has been made in recent years in constraining the symmetry energy around and below nuclear matter saturation density using results from both astrophysical observations and terrestrial nuclear experiments, see, e.g., Refs.~\cite{LCK08,Tsa12,LiHan13,Hor14,Steiner14,Bal16}.
-In the literature, several authors have studied neutron-star tidal effects in inspiraling binaries and their detectability using both polytropic~\cite{Hinderer:2007mb,Binnington:2009bb,Damour:2009vw} and hadronic~\cite{Hinderer:2009ca,Postnikov:2010yn,Moustakidis:2016sab,Kumar:2016dks} equations of state, and investigated the influence of the EOS on the waveform.
-In this work, applying an EOS which has its SNM part and the low-density $E_{sym}(\rho)$ constrained by the heavy-ion reaction data, together with several typical nucleonic EOSs widely used in the literature, we examine the effects of $E_{sym}(\rho)$ on the tidal properties of coalescing binary neutron stars.
-We compare our results for $\lambda$ with the recent limits by LIGO/Virgo~\cite{TheLIGOScientific:2017qsa} and discuss their implications for the detection and interpretation of the current and future gravitation-wave signals from inspiraling neutron star binaries.
+The incompressibility $K_0$, the skewness coefficient $J_0$, the symmetry energy slope $L$, and the symmetry energy curvature $K_{sym}$ evaluated at $\rho_0$ are defined in, e.g., Ref. \cite{Vidana:2009is}.
+Presently, the EOS of cold nuclear matter under extreme conditions of density, pressure and/or isospin asymmetry still remains rather uncertain and theoretically controversial, in particular at supra - saturation densities.
+Besides the tight constraint provided by the maximum mass of neutron stars, extensive analyses of experimental data of heavy-ion reactions from intermediate to relativistic energies, especially various forms of nucleon collective flow and the kaon production, have constrained reasonably tightly the EOS of SNM up to about $4.5\rho_0$, see, e.g., Ref.~\cite{Danielewicz:2002pu}.
+However, at higher densities the EOS remains largely uncertain mainly due to the poorly known high-density behavior of the nuclear symmetry energy $E_{sym}(\rho)$, see, e.g., Refs. \cite{Li:1997px,ibook01,LP01,Lattimer:2004pg,Bar05,Ste05,EPJA}.
+Besides astrophysical observations, both nuclear structure and reactions, especially with radioactive beams, provide useful means to probe $E_{sym}(\rho)$ \cite{Bah14}.
+Indeed, thanks to the efforts and collaborations of both the nuclear physics and astrophysics communities, significant progress has been made in recent years in constraining the symmetry energy around and below nuclear matter saturation density using results from both astrophysical observations and terrestrial nuclear experiments, see, e.g., Refs. \cite{LCK08,Tsa12,LiHan13,Hor14,Steiner14,Bal16}.
+Previously, several authors have studied neutron-star tidal effects in inspiraling binaries and their detectability using both polytropic \cite{Hinderer:2007mb,Binnington:2009bb,Damour:2009vw} and hadronic \cite{Hinderer:2009ca,Postnikov:2010yn,Moustakidis:2016sab,Kumar:2016dks} equations of state, and investigated the influence of the EOS on the waveform.
+The GW170817 event has renewed the interest in the EOS of dense neutron-rich matter and propelled an enormous amount of new detailed studies of various aspects of the EOS and its applications to the physics of neutron stars and gravitational waves.
+Specifically, new constraints on the neutron-star radius and the EOS of dense matter have been reported based on the extracted tidal deformability from the GW170817 observation.
+For instance, the LIGO and Virgo collaborations have recently refined their analysis~\cite{Abbott:2018exr} and have reported the radii of the neutron-star binary components in the range of 10.5 km $\leq R_{\{1,2\}} \leq$ 13.3 km.
+Other studies, based on various many-body methods and nuclear interactions, have inferred a rather consistent upper limit on the canonical neutron-star radius of $R_{1.4} \leq$ 13.7 km \cite{Zhou:2017pha,Annala:2017llu,Fattoyev:2017jql,Most:2018hfd,Raithel:2018ncd,Tews:2018chv,Malik:2018zcf,Lim:2018bkq} using the original findings of Ref. \cite{TheLIGOScientific:2017qsa}.